Heading off to university is a big step in anyone's life - and preparing to move into student digs can be exciting and daunting at the same time.

 Making your own room a little haven that’s homely, comfortable and practical is so important.
 And with some clever hacks, you can easily transform that little dorm room into a multi-use space for sleeping, studying and entertaining your new friends.

-If you're heading off to uni this September, here are some quick, clever and cheap ideas to turn your student room into a stylish sleek boudoir.
+If you're heading off to uni this September, here are some quick, clever and cheap ideas to turn your student room into a sleek and stylish boudoir.

-Outdoor space is another luxury at uni, so introduce some foliage into your room to bring the outdoors, inside.
-Sharon suggests easy-to-care-for varieties.
-She says, 'if you doubt your green-fingered skills, go for a couple of faux plants or flowers instead.'
+Outdoor space is another luxury at uni, so introduce some foliage into your room to bring the outdoors inside.
+If you doubt your green-fingered skills, go for a couple of faux plants or flowers instead.

 University rooms, especially in the first year, are often not well equipped with storage.
 If you do need extra furniture, make sure you invest in "smart pieces".

 Foldable boxes are much easier to flatten and store than holdalls and suitcases.
 They easily snap back into shape when it comes to packing up at the end of term, too.
 Want something you can use all term long?
 Plastic-lidded storage boxes that come with wheels are ideal for keeping under the bed and out of sight for all your out-of-season clothes, wires and lecture notes.